Think of your child's learning as a process, not a product...

 Practice a wide range of physical, mental, creative, social and emotional skills every day.

-Participate in a wide range of activities each week including: art, music, workshop, yoga, martial arts, sport, drama, gardening, nature walks, new science-related experiments, practical self-sufficiency activities.
+Participate in a wide range of activities each week including: art, music, workshop, yoga, martial arts, sport, drama, gardening, nature walks, science experiments, structured inquiries, and practical self-sufficiency activities.

 Learn effective techniques for conflict resolution and collaboration.